The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization: Mean Free Path Measurements

 In principle, $L_{912}$ in equation~(\ref{eq:Req}) could be modified by an escape fraction, $f_{\rm esc}$ \citep[e.g.,][]{cristiani2016}.
 For simplicity, however, we assume that the QSOs in our sample are roughly bimodal in terms of their escape fraction, having either $f_{\rm esc} \sim 0$ or 1, with $f_{\rm esc}$ independent of luminosity.
 Other than cases where there is an obvious, strong associated absorber such as DLA (see Section~\ref{sec:z6}), we do not wish to bias our results by attempting to exclude QSOs with low $f_{\rm esc}$.
 Fortunately, QSOs with $f_{\rm esc} = 0$ will have zero flux blueward of 912~\AA.
 Including these objects should therefore only rescale the mean Lyman continuum profile, which will be captured by the normalization parameter, $f_{912}$.
 Redshift errors may cause absorption from associated high-order Lyman series lines to be blended into the composite flux below 912~\AA.
 We mitigate this by restricting our fits to $\lambda_{\rm rest} < 910$~\AA, i.e., $\sim$600~\kms\ blueward of the nominal QSO redshifts.

 In total, therefore, our model for the Lyman continuum flux includes five parameters, $f_{912}$, $f_0$, $\kappa_{912}^{\rm bg}$, \Req, and $\xi$.
-The mean free path, \mfp, is then computed as the distance between $\langle z_{\rm qso} \rangle$ and $z_{912}$ for photons (emitted at a wavelength somewhat shorter than 912 \AA) that would be attenuated by a factor of $1/e$ by Lyman continuum absorption in the absence of any QSO proximity effect.
+The quantity we wish to obtain is the background mean free path that would be expected in the absence of the proximity effect.
+The mean free path is defined here to be the distance travelled by photons (emitted at a wavelength somewhat shorter than 912 \AA) that would be attenuated by a factor of $1/e$ by Lyman continuum absorption.
+In order to calculate this quantity with the proximity effect removed, we recompute the effective Lyman continuum opacity by setting $\kappa_{912} = \kappa_{912}^{\rm bg}$ in equation~(\ref{eq:taueff_LyC}).
+Given the relatively short mean free path at these redshifts, we neglect any redshift evolution of $\kappa_{912}^{\rm bg}$.
+We then compute \mfp\ as the distance between $\langle z_{\rm qso} \rangle$ and $z_{912}$ at which $\tau_{\rm eff}^{\rm LyC}(z_{912}, \langle z_{\rm qso} \rangle) = 1$.

 Examples of our model Lyman continuum transmission ($\mathcal{T}_{\rm LyC} = e^{-\tau_{\rm eff}^{\rm LyC}}$) are shown in Fig.~\ref{fig:ll_profile}.
 The fiducial models at $z = 5.1$ and 6.0 use $[\lambda_{\rm mfp}, \xi, R_{\rm eq}] = [10.5~{\rm pMpc}, 0.67, 5.0~{\rm pMpc}]$ and $[1.0~{\rm pMpc}, 0.67, 9.0~{\rm pMpc}]$, respectively.
 The \mfp\ values correspond to $\log{(\kappa^{\rm bg}_{912}/{\rm cm^{-2}})} = -25.5$ ($-$24.5) at $z = 5.1$ (6.0).
 For all models we fix $f_{912} = 1$ and $f_{0} = 0$.
 The fiducial models were chosen to be similar to those measured from the data (see Sections~\ref{sec:Req} and ~\ref{sec:fits}).
 We then show how the profile varies with \mfp, $\xi$, and \Req.
 Changes in $\xi$ and \Req\ have a wavelength (radial) dependence that is significantly different from \mfp\ because $\xi$ and \Req\ mainly impact the transmission profile within the proximity zone.
 As expected, the relative importance of the proximity effect is larger at $z = 6.0$, where a change of $\pm 1/3$ in $\xi$ or a factor of two change in \Req\ produces a comparable change in the transmission profile as a factor of two change in \mfp.
 Even so, these examples suggest that it is possible to measure \mfp\ at $z = 6$ given reasonable constraints on $\xi$ and \Req, even when \Req\ is a factor of ten larger than \mfp.
 Our constraints on $\xi$ and \Req\ are discussed further below.